prateekvrma/prateekvrma/README.md

 I also worked as a Research and Development (R&D) Engineer at Qzense Labs, where I led the end-to-end development of the prototypes - QScan & QLog, for real-time non-invasive quality analysis of Fruits & Vegetables.
 Additionally, I served as a Hardware Design Intern at Nymble Labs and a Research and Development (R&D) Intern at Orangewood Labs.

-Regarding relevant projects, I have built a real-time cyber-physical mobile robot, from scratch, with human pose estimation for localization, using OpenPose for 2D multi-person keypoint detection, Jetson Nano for edge computing, and Hardware-in-the-loop (HIL).
-I also developed an algorithm for autonomous navigation that detects curved lanes and predicts turns based on the road's curvature, and implemented Dijkstra and A* path planning algorithms in Python and Matplotlib for point and rigid robots in a 2D configuration space.
-Other notable projects include a Cartesian Robot-based Smartphone display testing device and building two robots for ROBOCON 2016 competition: Clean Energy Recharging the World.
 </p>

 <h3 align="left">Connect with me:</h3>